How to get rid of beard itch

 Simple ways to stop beard itch

 There are a few simple steps that will make growing a beard and your life that little bit easier.
 You shouldn’t just deal with the itch and let it pass, as it can lead to bigger problems.
 By following the steps below from the start, you’ll optimise the quality and health of your beard from day one.

-Shampoo is great every so often, but don’t overdo it!
-Shampoo can strip the beard hair and skin of its natural oils so try to use it 1-2 times a week.
-Conditioner is a great way to clean the beard without being so harsh.
+Beard shampoo is a great way to clean the beard and skin to reduce itch, but don’t overdo it (1-2 times a week).
+Shampoo can strip the beard hair and skin of its natural oils if done too often.
+Beard conditioner is a great way to clean the beard without being so harsh.
 You can condition your beard as you feel necessary, I personally condition 3-4 times a week.
 It’s important to ensure you’re using a shampoo and conditioner specific for beards, as the hair is different in the beard compared to the hair on your head.
 We recently created a shampoo that effectively cleans, restores the skin and scalp and leaves your hair and beard feeling soft without stripping it of its natural oils.
 It also won’t leave your hair fuzzy and hard to style due to it’s gentle yet effective result.

 Make sure to rinse all of the shampoo and conditioner out of your beard.
 A thorough rinse will ensure no residue is left behind that could dry on the skin and irritate.
 Sounds simple, and it is!

 3. Drying your beard properly to reduce beard itch.